Spectrum Tactonics Fund

 - I would have loved to see the potential for fixed income holdings to mitigate risk.
 Having this asset category would enhance the product even further.

 Buy with caution!
 It is a global equity fund with broad mandates making it a potential core holding.
 The element of the unknown would call for a reduced exposure that can be built into a core holding given time.
-Fully invested fund makes it a great fund to buy.
+The fully invested fund makes it a great fund to buy.

 The information contained in this article was obtained from sources believed to be reliable, however, we cannot represent that it is accurate or complete.
 The views expressed are those of the author and not necessarily those of Manulife Securities International Ltd.

 Before you buy a mutual fund, you should read the simplified prospectus.
 See a financial advisor to determine which mutual funds are most appropriate for you.